Legal services privacy notice

 When computers make any decisions about you?

-The place-shaping and economic growth service does not make or use any automated decisions
+Legal Services does not make or use any automated decisions.

 When your data gets sent to other countries?

-We generally not send any information we collect about you outside the United Kingdom unless the information is collected in relation to a project funded the European Commission
+We do not send any information we collect about you outside the United Kingdom.

 How long do we keep this information?

 The length of time that we keep information for varies depending on what we use this information for, because there are different business and statutory needs for different processes that we follow.
-The information will be retained until the relevant retention period is reached.
+We have a record retention schedule which details how long we keep different types of records and what we do with them when we no longer need them.

 What are your rights?